-- The victim picks an occupation role and 2 personality cards.
+- The victim chooses an occupation role and 2 personality cards.

-- Based on the cards picked, the victim will fill in the Victim's notes that include a collection of publicly available information, it is called the Social Footprint.
+- Based on the cards chosen, the victim will fill in the Victim's notes that include a collection of publicly available information.
+It is called the Social Footprint.

-- The attacker learns the occupation of the victim and decides what kind of attacker skills you will have.
+- The attacker learns the occupation of the victim and decides what kind of attacker skills they will have.

 - The attacker investigates the victim's social footprint and plans an attack.

-- The attacker finally meets the victim and performs its attack, improvising and changing his strategy as the attack is performed.
+- The attacker finally meets the victim and performs their attack, improvising and changing their strategy as the attack is performed.

 How to win the game?

 Points are collected in pairs.
-There is no attacker vs. victim scores for this game, otherwise, nobody would learn anything.
+There are no attacker vs. victim scores for this game.
+Otherwise, nobody would learn anything.
 The victim helps the attacker to perform a better attack, the attacker helps the victim to provide good information about the character.
-Working together, the learning is increased.
+Working together, learning increases.

 Is there some pro tips you could reveal?